numbas/editor-docs/source/question-reference.rst

 Advice
 ======

-"Advice" is a :ref:`content-area` which is shown when the student presses the "Reveal" button to reveal the question's answers, or when they receive less than the exam's :term:`Advice threshold` after submitting their answers.
+:guilabel:`Advice` is a :ref:`content-area` which is shown when the student presses the :guilabel:`Reveal` button to reveal the question's answers, or when they receive less than the exam's :term:`Advice threshold` after submitting their answers.

 The advice area is normally used to present a worked solution to the question.